PizzaRolled/RushResetKey/README.md

 Tired of Clicking 3 Buttons to Reset your Rush?
 Now it only takes 1!
 # Current Features
-- Custom Reset Key: Chose any keybind to instantly reset your level rush.
+- Custom Reset Key: Choose any keybind to instantly reset your level rush.
+- Level Lockout: Worried you might reset by accident?
+Disable Rush Reset Key upon reaching whichever level you pick!

 # Installation and Usage
 - Install MelonLoader and add to your Neon White installation.
 Make sure you use v0.6.1.